curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 "Douglas, get over yourself.
 You're in product.
 What matters is making the business successful."

 And that stuck with me.
-Now I cultivate that, "do what the business needs" compass in product people of all roles and responsibilities.
+"Do what the business needs" is a great compass for product people of all roles and responsibilities.
+Of course, everyone in the company should think like that.
+But product people, whose metrics and problem/solution space can be all over the place, will have to refer back to the fundementals more often.

-Business-orientied --> product-oriented + technical-oriented.
-Easy to lean hard either way, try to toe the line.
-Learn to be tech lead + product manager + architect.
-Spectrum

-### What's the value?

-### Too far technical-oriented

 #### Sub-optimal investment

 Healthcare systems in a foreign country?
 Doctors, nurses, hospitals, gp practices, rota management...
-I had no interest in this domain.
-The marketplace aspect was interesting.
+I worked in this company, but I had no interest in this domain.

+I wanted to improve transferrable skills.
 I expected product managers and designers to hand me specs, so I could focus on architecting and building.
-That social contract mostly worked, but when our team met the cofounders for strategic discussions, I couldn't contribute.
-All I could do was estimate the effort involved in building a mockup.
-And others could smell my lack of enthusiasm for the business - especially cofounders, who live and breathe it.
-Cofounders, bosses, etc all want you to be invested in the company, and when you prove that, they will invest more in you.
-I could have accellerated my advancement if I displayed more.
+That mostly worked out, but when our team met the cofounders for strategic discussions, I couldn't contribute.
+I could estimate the effort involved in building a mockup, but I couldn't propose an alternative with 2x value and 0.5x cost.

+And others could smell my lack of enthusiasm for the business - especially the cofounders, who lived and breathed it.
+Cofounders, managers, teammates - they all want you to be invested in the company and team.
+When you prove your devotion, they will invest more in you.
+I could have accelerated my growth in responsibilities and position if I displayed more enthusiasm for the product and business.

-Five years later, here I am working in that same product domain with a different tech stack - healthcare systems, doctors, etc. AI instead of marketplace.
+Five years later, here I am working in that same product domain and a different technical one.

-#### No power
+#### Weak without product context

-I once joined a team that needed engineers to behave like product engineers, but didn't.
+I once joined a team that needed its engineers to behave like product engineers.
+They didn't.

 The developers only met with their users when directed to, even though their users worked at desks a few meters away.
 The developer team waited for decisions to come from product managers and designers.
 The product they worked on was just a piece of a much larger product, about which they had little context.
 Decisions *happened to them* and they weren't in control of their future.
-Off-track projects were cancelled.
-They often built the wrong thing, and how could they know what the right thing was?
+Off-track projects were cancelled, they often built the wrong thing.
+And how could they know what the right thing was?
 They barely grasped what was needed of _their_ small piece of a much larger puzzle.
-What they built was inevitably going to be

-I had to correct this.
-The PM expressed that the developers were always invited, but didn't really participate.
-Like my usual self-directed onboarding, I did some user interviews to build context.
-Afterwards, I shared how I interviewed our users, and that the developers were missing out on key information.
+The PM expressed that the developers were always invited to interact with users, but didn't really participate.
+During onboarding, I did some user interviews to build context.
+Afterwards, I shared how I interviewed our users, and that the developers were missing out on key information and relationships.
 They felt FOMO.

 One month in, my first project on the team was to begin bridging two products.
-The team over and over resisted a solution, because they had a fear of risks.
-We ended up going the "low-risk" path.
-We spent six man-months on a project.
-The solution was scrapped and we did it properly later when everyone had sufficient context.
+Over and over, the team resisted a solution because we had a fear of imagined risks.
+We ended up going down the "low-risk" path that incurred tech debt - we spent six man-months on a project and didn't finish.
+The solution was scrapped and we redid it properly later when everyone had sufficient context.

-### Too far product-oriented

-Tractable?

-### How can you tell?
+### What does a product engineer sound like?

+"Product-oriented" people aren't *better*, but they are *different* - in their motivations, skills, and experiences.
+For example, I would be wary of a product-oriented person solo rebuilding a data pipeline to eliminate tech debt because they might get bored and frustrated.
+Deeply technical people who are also product-oriented are rare, because those are divergent paths.

-When I interview engineers, this is the question I use to evaluate how "product-oriented" they are:
+When I interview engineers, this is what I ask to evaluate how "product-oriented" they are:

-> How do you prefer to get specifications for features or things you have to build? **There's no right answer - it's a spectrum.**
+> How do you prefer to get specifications for features or things you have to build? *There's no right answer - it's a spectrum.*
 >
 > For example:
 > * Do you prefer to get user stories from a PM so you can focus on architecting and building the solution?